awsdocs/amazon-eks-user-guide/doc_source/view-kubernetes-resources.md

 ## Required permissions<a name="view-kubernetes-resources-permissions"></a>

-To view the **Resources** tab and **Nodes** section on the **Compute** tab in the AWS Management Console, the [IAMprincipal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that you're using must have specific minimum IAM and Kubernetes permissions\.
+To view the **Resources** tab and **Nodes** section on the **Compute** tab in the AWS Management Console, the [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that you're using must have specific minimum IAM and Kubernetes permissions\.
 Complete the following steps to assign the required permissions to your IAM principals\.

 1. Make sure that the `eks:AccessKubernetesApi`, and other necessary IAM permissions to view Kubernetes resources, are assigned to the IAM principal that you're using\.
 For more information about how to edit permissions for an IAM principal, see [Controlling access for principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html#access_controlling-principals) in the IAM User Guide\.
 For more information about how to edit permissions for a role, see [Modifying a role permissions policy \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing-console.html#roles-modify_permissions-policy) in the IAM User Guide\.